 If it’s true that consistency is the key to health, then it’s only fair to turn focus to the world of adaptogens.

+But you might first be wondering, “What is adaptogenic tea?” or “What is the meaning of adaptogenic?”
 An adaptogen is an herbal (plant or fungi based) supplement, food, or drink which confers balancing properties to energy, sense of well-being, and even potentially against disease.
+The term adaptogenic is defined as acting to normalize or regulate systems of the body—naturally.

 Related Product: Matcha Latte Mix w/ Adaptogens